eamena-project/eamenaR/README.md

 ![](results/geojson_kml_toKML.png)

+<a name="bulk_append_3"></a>

 3. Open 'caravanserail_outKML' in Google Earth and draw POLYGONS.
-Name the new POLYGONS with the ResourceID of a given HP.
+Name the newly created POLYGONS with the ResourceID of a given HP.

 ![](results/geojson_kml_toKML_polygon.png)